sjaehn/BShapr/README.md

 B.Shapr is an envelope plugin for time or beat position-dependent effects.
 The user can define up to four different envelope shapes by drawing Bezier curves.
-Each of these envelope shapes can be connected to different target effects, such as amplification, balance, stereo width, filters, pitch shift, delay, and distortion effecs and can be combined together.
+Each of these envelope shapes can be connected to different target effects, such as amplification, balance, stereo width, filters, pitch shift, delay, and distortion effects and can be combined together.

 ### Global